Close

 Register As A Volunteer

-We work with a range of local and national charities, to help find students the right kind of volunteering opportunities, from one off volunteering days to weekly commitments - there is something for everyone, no matter how busy you are!
-Scroll through and when you see something you like press the green the button beneath the opportunity to 'apply' for the role (if you are not logged in to SUBU or registered as a volunteer the button will read 'you need to be logged in and registered' and will take you to the appropriate places to do so).
+We work with a range of registered UK local and national charities to help find students the right kind of volunteering opportunities.
+From one off volunteering days to weekly commitments - there is something for everyone, no matter how busy you are!

 Filter Volunteering Opportunities